GaryCarneiro/learning_linux/day2/day2.md

 ## Agenda
-Day 1 - Unix History, Unix Clone Wars, Hardware, Assembly
+Day 2 - Making Sense of Commands and Help System

 ## Slides